 Motherboards come in different sizes like ATX, Micro-ATX and mini-ITX boards etc, and while we have written the detailed differences between them in a separate post, here’s a quick comparison image for you.

-Motherboard is a hub through which different PC components and accessories communicate with each other, in order to give your optimal results.
+The motherboard is a hub through which different PC components and accessories communicate with each other, in order to give you desired results.

 Here are some of the most common Ports/Slots available in a motherboard.

-These slots are used to fit-in the memory aka.
+These slots are used to accommodate the memory aka.
 RAM.
 In high-end boards, four DIMM slots are usually present but in smaller form factors like mini-ITX boards, this number reduces to two.

 For most people, one or two Storage devices will be enough so they won’t need any extra SATA ports.
 But if anyhow you’re interested in RAID configurations, more SATA ports are always better.